ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 .. note::

-  If runtime errors or issues occur, then this is most likely due to incompatibility issues with the application build, Darshan-LDMS build or ``LD_PRELOAD``.
+  If runtime errors or issues occur, then this is most likely due to incompatibility issues with the application build, Darshan-LDMS build, or ``LD_PRELOAD``.
 If this is the case then please do the following:

-  1. Unset ``LD_PRELOAD`` and run the application with: ``mpiexec -env LD_PRELOAD /projects/ovis/darshanConnector/<system>/darshan/build/install/lib/libdarshan.so`` or ``srun --export=/projects/ovis/darshanConnector/<system>/darshan/build/install/lib/libdarshan.so``.
+  1. Unset ``LD_PRELOAD`` and run the application with: ``mpiexec -env LD_PRELOAD /projects/ovis/darshanConnector/<system>/darshan/build/install/lib/libdarshan.so`` or ``srun --export=LD_PRELOAD=/projects/ovis/darshanConnector/<system>/darshan/build/install/lib/libdarshan.so``.
 For more information please see section 5.2 in `Darshan's Runtime Installation Page <https://www.mcs.anl.gov/research/projects/darshan/docs/darshan-runtime.html>`_.

   2. If you are still running into runtime issues, please send an email to ldms@sandia.gov and provide:
     a) mpi-io, hdf5, pnetcdf, compiler version (if applicable) used to build your application